lachis/Entain-DotNet/README.md

 ```

 ### Notes
-This solution represents a complete re-write of the original Golang tech task project.
+1. This solution represents a complete re-write of the original Golang tech task project.
-All PRs have been merged, the master branch contains the whole solution due to the structural differences between some of the Pull Requests
+2. All PRs have been merged, the master branch contains the whole solution due to the structural differences between some of the Pull Requests
-The DbContext implementation uses a bare bones ADO.NET implementation where I could have used something like Dapper.
+3. The DbContext implementation uses a bare bones ADO.NET implementation where I could have used something like Dapper.
 This was to make it as close to the original go implementation as possible
-This DbContexte uses synchronous APIs due to the issues Microsoft identifies around the async APIs and this library.
+4. This DbContext uses synchronous APIs due to the issues Microsoft identifies around the async APIs and this library.
 They recommend NOT to use async with SQLLITE3